amgt-d1/D-DPC/README.md

 ## Introduction
-* This repository provides implementations of D-DPC.
+* This repository provides our implementation of D-DPC.
 * This is a fast algorithm for [density-peaks clustering](https://science.sciencemag.org/content/344/6191/1492.full) (proposed in Science) on fully dynamic data.
 * As for the details about this algorithm, please read our paper, [Fast Density-Peaks Clustering for Static and Dynamic Data in
 Euclidean Spaces](https://).